EBZebra/docs/edge/source/guide/datawedge.md

 #DataWedge Usage and Compatibility

 The DataWedge app makes it possible to fetch barcode data from within an Enterprise Browser application without using the Enterprise Browser APIs.
-The EB application simply invokes DataWedge, which scans and acquires the barcode data and enters the corresponding keystrokes into any EB input field.
+Instead, the EB application calls on DataWedge, which scans and acquires the barcode data and enters the corresponding keystrokes into any EB input field.

 ###Enabling DataWedge